 Instead, you can overcome leaky gut by making some calculated changes to your day-to-day diet and lifestyle to minimize the worst of the risk factors that accompany modern life.
 Some of the key steps are easy, such as taking supportive herbal remedies; others, like nixing added sugars and being truly dedicated to reducing stressors in your life, are admittedly harder.

-While you can’t eradicate all threats to your digestive function, you can minimize system disruptors enough to restore a healthy gut lining.
-And that allows your immune system function to normalize so it can resume dealing with any threats that do slip through the cracks.
+While you can’t eradicate all threats to your digestive function, you can minimize stress factors enough to restore a healthy gut lining.
+And that allows your immune system functions to normalize so that it can resume dealing with any threats that do slip through the cracks.

 How long you have to stick with the program really depends on the degree of your dysfunction.
 If you have a chronic illness, gut restoration will likely be a major part of your overall recovery process.
 No matter where you are, the necessary steps are doable — and the results are well worth the effort.
 Here’s how to get your gut back on track: